-Acceleration Analysis: Acceleration diagram for simple mechanisms - four bar mechanism and single slider crank chain mechanism - determination of acceleration of points and angular acceleration of links - Corioli's acceleration.
+Acceleration Analysis: Acceleration diagram for simple mechanisms - four bar mechanism and single slider crank chain mechanism - determination of acceleration of points and angular acceleration of links.
+Coriolis component of acceleration.

-Gyroscope: Principle of gyroscope, gyroscopic effect in an aeroplane, ship Learning Outcomes: At the end of the unit, the student will be able to:
+Gyroscope: Principle of gyroscope, gyroscopic effect in an aeroplane, Ships.

+Learning Outcomes: At the end of the unit, the student will be able to:

-- calculate the velocities and acceleration of various links in a mechanism - determine instantaneous centers for a given mechanism - apply gyroscopic concept to various moving vehicles
+- calculate the velocities and acceleration of various links in a mechanism (L3) - determine instantaneous centers for a given mechanism (L3) - apply gyroscopic concept to various moving vehicles (L3)

-Unit 3 Gears and Gear trains, Cams and Followers
+Unit 3 Gears and Gear trains